gauthamnarayan/transparent-liquid-segmentation/README.md

 # Acknowledgement

 This material is based upon work supported by LG Electronics and National Science Foundation under Grant No. IIS-2046491.

+For image translation, we build on top of [Contrastive Unpaired Translation](https://github.com/taesungp/contrastive-unpaired-translation) and thank the authors, Taesung Park, Alexei A. Efros, Richard Zhang and Jun-Yan Zhu.